Mormon views on evolution: Canonized scriptures

 Some verses in the standard works raise questions about the compatibility of scriptural teachings and scientists' current understanding of organic evolution.
-One such verse, in Doctrine and Covenants section 77, verse 6, describes the "temporal existence" of the earth as 7,000 years old.
-The verse does not describe the process of creation, but if taken literally, implies that species may have appeared through a process faster than natural selection.
+One such verse, in Doctrine and Covenants describes the "temporal existence" of the earth as 7,000 years old.

 Other scriptural verses suggest that no organisms died before the fall of Adam.
 In the Book of Mormon, the prophet Lehi teaches: "If Adam had not transgressed he would not have fallen, but he would have remained in the garden of Eden.
-And all things which were created must have remained in the same state in which they were after they were created; and they must have remained forever, and had no end" (2 Nephi 2:22).
-In Moses 6:48 in the Pearl of Great Price, the prophet Enoch states: "Because that Adam fell, we are; and by his fall came death; and we are made partakers of misery and woe."
+And all things which were created must have remained in the same state in which they were after they were created; and they must have remained forever, and had no end".
+In Moses in the Pearl of Great Price, the prophet Enoch states: "Because that Adam fell, we are; and by his fall came death; and we are made partakers of misery and woe."

 Bible Dictionary

 In the Bible Dictionary of the LDS Church, the entry for "Fall of Adam" previously included the following statement: "Before the fall, Adam and Eve had physical bodies but no blood.
 There was no sin, no death, and no children among any of the earthly creations."
 Under the entry "Flesh", it is written: "Since flesh often means mortality, Adam is spoken of as the 'first flesh' upon the earth, meaning he was the first mortal on the earth, all things being created in a non-mortal condition, and becoming mortal through the fall of Adam.

 As noted above, the Bible Dictionary is published by the LDS Church, and its preface states: "It [the Bible Dictionary] is not intended as an official or revealed endorsement by the church of the doctrinal, historical, cultural, and other matters set forth."